abxh/dotfiles/README.md

 # dotfiles
 These are my personal dotfiles.
 As such, a lot of the configuration are tinkered for my use and liking.
 Feel free to copy the stuff you like and understand, and leave the rest.

 Use `stow.sh` after testing `stow` out.
 It's a wonderful program that helps managing dotfiles.

 Special dependencies are written within the files themselves.
 Most dependencies should be inferrable (or throw errors if missing).
 I use [this](https://github.com/abxh/gruvbox-material-gtk) icon theme in the screenshots and in my dunstify scripts as default.

+You can find `JetBrainsMono Nerd Font` from [here](https://github.com/ryanoasis/nerd-fonts/releases), and `Font Awesome 6 Free` in [here](https://fontawesome.com/download).
+Use the aforementioned links, if you cannot find them using your package manager, and copy them to `~/.local/share/fonts` and do `fccache`.

 To clone this repo with the submodules, run:
 ```bash